-- 9.4.6 Development may be permitted in the area between 30 and 120 metres of a provincially significant wetland, if the interference with the hydrologic functions of the wetland has been deemed to be acceptable by MVCA.
+- 1. Development may be permitted in the area between 30 and 120 metres of a provincially significant wetland, if the interference with the hydrologic functions of the wetland has been deemed to be acceptable by MVCA.
 Best Management Practices as prescribed by MVCA shall be implemented to address expected interference with the hydrologic function of the wetland.
-The completion of an HIS with a scope appropriate to the nature of the feature and the scale of the proposed development may be required as per Appendix G. - 9.4.7 Where no feasible alternatives exist, the following typical developments may be permitted in the area between 30 and 120 metres of a provincially significant wetland where Best Management Practices acceptable to MVCA are used to mitigate potential impacts to the hydrologic function of the wetland feature.
-Representative activities include: - a) new single family residential dwelling and associated small accessory buildings; - b) repairs, reconstruction and/or one-time minor additions to existing buildings and structures; - c) new accessory structures to an existing single family residential dwelling including deck, shed, swimming pool; - d) replacement or construction of a new sewage system in accordance with Part 8 of the OBC; where no other alternative sewage envelope exists on the property; - e) maintenance of existing public or private access roads; - f) maintenance of existing conservation or wetland restoration projects; - g) a one-time development involving fill (not to exceed 100 m3) or minor site grading / landscaping activities associated with an existing use; - h) a new agriculture building/structure or expansions to existing facilities where the gross floor area of the building is equal to or less than 500 m2 (5382 ft2) in size;
+The completion of an HIS with a scope appropriate to the nature of the feature and the scale of the proposed development may be required as per Appendix F. - 2.
+Where no feasible alternatives exist, the following typical developments may be permitted in the area between 30 and 120 metres of a provincially significant wetland where Best Management Practices acceptable to MVCA are used to mitigate potential impacts to the hydrologic function of the wetland feature.
+Representative activities include:

-- i) public infrastructure (e.g. roads, sewers, flood and erosion control works and various utilities (e.g. pipelines) that is supported by an appropriate Environmental Assessment or a Comprehensive EIS and impacts to the hydrologic function of the wetland feature are to be appropriately addressed. - 9.4.8 Existing agricultural activities in the area between 30 and 120 metres of a provincially significant wetland.
-These policies are not intended to limit the ability of existing agricultural activities to continue. - 9.4.9 Where, in the opinion of the MVCA, measures beyond standard Best Management Practices are required to mitigate expected impacts, the completion of an HIS with a scope appropriate to the nature of the feature and the scale of the proposed development shall be required as per Appendix G.
+- (i) New single detached residential dwelling and associated small accessory buildings; - (ii) Repairs, reconstruction and/or one-time minor additions to existing buildings and structures; - (iii) New accessory structures to an existing single detached residential dwelling including deck, shed, swimming pool; - (iv) Replacement or construction of a new sewage system in accordance with Part 8 of the OBC; where no other alternative sewage envelope exists on the property; - (v) Maintenance of existing public or private access roads; - (vi) Maintenance of existing conservation or wetland restoration projects; - (vii) A one-time development involving fill (not to exceed 100 m3) or minor site grading / landscaping activities associated with an existing use; - (viii) A new agriculture building/structure or expansions to existing facilities where the gross floor area of the building is equal to or less than 500 m2 (5382 ft2) insize; - (ix) Public infrastructure (e.g. roads, sewers, flood and erosion control works and various utilities (e.g. pipelines) that is supported by an appropriate Environmental Assessment or a Comprehensive EIS and impacts to the hydrologic function of the wetland feature are to be appropriately addressed. - 3.
+Existing agricultural activities in the area between 30 and 120 metres of a provincially significant wetland.
+These policies are not intended to limit the ability of existing agricultural activities to continue. - 4.
+Where, in the opinion of the MVCA, measures beyond standard Best Management Practices are required to mitigate expected impacts, the completion of an HIS with a scope appropriate to the nature of the feature and the scale of the proposed development shall be required as per Appendix F.

-9.5 MVCA Regulations Include Other Wetlands That Meet The Following Criteria:
+9.5 Other Regulated Wetlands